topepo/postcard/README.md

 Thus, we can estimate the ATE by simply writing the below:

-> Note that as a default, information about the algorithm is printed in
+> Note that as a default, `verbose = 2`, meaning that information about
-> the console, but here we suppress this behavior.
-See more in
+> the algorithm is printed to the console.
+However, here we suppress
-> `vignette("more-details")`.
+> this behavior.
+See more in `vignette("model-fit")`.

 ``` r
 ate <- rctglm(formula = Y ~ A * W,